Mengovirus: Infection

 Mengovirus is infectious to vertebrate animals, and has been isolated from mice and other rodents.
 It can also cause acute fever in humans.
 There is no specific treatment for a Mengovirus infection; although dipyridamole has been shown to inhibit its replication.
-The illness is not severe enough to require vaccination.
-The Mengovirus is able to suppress the host's immune response by reducing the expression of Nuclear Factor kappa B using the 5’ un-translated region.
+The Mengovirus is able to suppress the host's immune response by reducing the expression of Nuclear Factor kappa B using the leader protein.